 German firms offer new build Type-214, Type-209/1400 mod, and Type-210 mod submarines for export.

 However, Cloughley said agrees that there may be other possibilities.

 Germany partnered with Turkey in 2011 to offer Indonesia a lease/new-build deal for Type-209 submarines.
 Indonesia, however, selected the South Korean improved Chang Bogo, a development of the Type-209/1400.

 Turkish industry officials have previously told Defense News they are ready to offer Pakistan Type-209s if asked.

 Turkey, one of Pakistan's closest allies and strongest defense industry partners, shelved its plans to upgrade its six Type-209/1200 Atilay class subs with AIP systems in favor of acquiring the Type-214.

-However, analyst Haris Khan of the Pakistan Military Consortium think tank said the deal floundered on the issue of financing after the then-Pakistan People's Party-led government signed an IMF loan agreement that derailed the sub acquisition plans.
+However, analyst Haris Khan of the Pakistan Military Consortium think tank said says the deal floundered on the issue of financing after the then-Pakistan People's Party-led government signed an IMF loan agreement that derailed the sub acquisition plans.

 It is unknown if the Type-214 was shelved until finances become available (some industry officials believe this was at least the intention at the time the deal collapsed), but attention subsequently switched to acquiring six AIP-equipped submarines from China.

 Due to the need to decommission the Agosta-70s, Khan believes any refurbished submarines will be required to be "sailing under a Pakistani flag within 12 months."